Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/intro/how.md

 How does this work in practice?
 The sunscreen library provides a [builder](`crate::linked::LogProofBuilder`) that allows you can encrypt messages in a very similar way to our typical [`FheRuntime::encrypt`](crate::FheRuntime::encrypt), while also opting to _share_ a message with a linked ZKP program.
 Under the hood, we'll handle the complicated bits of generating the SDLP and sharing the secrets with the [`zkp_program`](crate::zkp_program).

+> ST: I was thinking this section would basically just be the above paragraphs, maybe with a bit more detail.
+I don't think it makes sense to dive into the example below at this point in the docs, and a lot of the stuff that has to get explained below is explained further in the user docs.
+If we do want to keep it here, we should go through the text carefully because some of it is still out of date (i.e. `LinkedProof::create`).

 # Example